RobertoRoos/sawIntuitiveResearchKitWiki/FootPedals.md

 ## Configuration

-First you will need to configure the dVRK console to use the *sawJoystick* component so your `console.json` file should contain:
+First you will need to configure the dVRK console to use the *sawJoystick* component.
+Your `console.json` file should contain:
 ```json
     "component-manager": {
         "components":